Logical Reasoning

 Skill tested: Strengthen · how this choice captures the argument's function is the move to repeat next time.

-Oneʼs happiness tends not to increase each time a desire
+3. Oneʼs happiness tends not to

 We need to hear that when a desire isn't satisfied, one's happiness tends to decrease.
 This says that when a desire is satisfied, one's happiness doesn't increase.
 We don't really care as much whether happiness is increased by satisfying desires, but the fact that this answer seems to undermine the idea that there's a direct connection between happiness and desire-satisfaction would only weaken the argument.

-There are very few wealthy people who would not prefer to
+4. There are very few wealthy

 We could rephrase this as "most wealthy people would prefer to be wealthier".
 Does that strengthen?
 Not really.
 We could maybe say "if they would prefer to be something else, then they are unhappy", but that's too much of a stretch.
 I would prefer to be 25 years old, but that doesn't mean I'm unhappy (or even less happy than when I was 25).

-Satisfying oneʼs desires is not the only relevant factor to
+5. Satisfying oneʼs desires is not

 We could rephrase this as "at least one other thing (besides satisfying desires) is relevant to happiness".
 That would potentially muddy the waters for the author.
 She's saying as wealth increases, number of unsatisfied desires increase (she assumes that decreases happiness), so happiness decreases.
 If other things also affect happiness, then maybe as wealth increases, some of those other influences change in ways that increase happiness, which could potentially offset any increase in unhappiness we might get from more unsatisfied desires.